 The corrugated medium and linerboard are mad

-containerboard, a paper-like material usually over 0.01 inches (0.25 mm) thick.
+e of containerboard, a paper-like material usually over 0.01 inches (0.25 mm) thick.
 Paperboardand corrugated fiberboard are sometimes called cardboard, although cardboard might be any heavy paper-pulp based board.

 History